yanan1116/EscapeCraft/README.md

   --max_retry MAX_RETRY
                         max retry times
 ```
-For example, you can load the third scene generated for level3 and evaluate the model `gpt-4o` with the history type `full`:
+For example, you can load the third scene generated for level3 (aka "Diffuculty-3" in our paper) and evaluate the model `gpt-4o` with the history type `full`:
 ```bash
 cd src
 python main.py --level level3 --room_number 3 --model gpt-4o --history_type full
 ```

-If you want load a record, you can use the following command:
+To load a recorded history, please follow this command:
 ```bash
 cd src
 python main.py --level level3 --room_number 3 --model record --history_type full --record_path path/to/record
 ```
-This will start a game re-playing the record.
+This is for visualization of a complete escaping history, or to restore a unfinished game (continue running).

 #### Story Recovery & MultiRoom & Extensions